-Civil Celebrant Sally Cant has more than 20 years of experience and is the owner and trainer at The Celebrants Training College.
-Sally says that in recent years couples are “opting to choose readings that they really connect with”, when it comes to selecting the right poem for their wedding ceremony.
+Civil Celebrant Sally Cant has more than 20 years of experience as a celebrant and says that in recent years couples are “opting to choose readings that they really connect with”, when it comes to selecting the right poem for their wedding ceremony.

 Sally says that many of the couples she marries express to her that they are seeking truly authentic ceremony experiences, and they will often choose content that deeply resonates with them, rather than using a poem they don’t connect with simply for the sake of including a reading.

 Sally advises that when choosing a family member or friend to perform a reading during your ceremony it can be beneficial to consider allowing them to choose it for you.
 This can create a more meaningful experience for both the reader and the couple.
 “Often you will find that when your family member or friend picks something they want to read they actually take ownership of it, and they will thoughtfully consider a piece that will resonate with you both as a couple.”

 When choosing more than one poem to incorporate in your ceremony, Sally suggests that couples should try to keep a sense of balance in the timing of the readings.
 Sally says, “If there is a light-hearted reading and a more heartfelt reading chosen, it flows better to have the light-hearted poem read before the vows, and the heartfelt one to be said after.”

 How to incorporate a poem in your wedding ceremony